 How different have you found this project to your other work, and what do you enjoy most about voiceover?

-Sadie is American, and the series is fifty-two episodes long, so I had to make sure the accent was right!
+Sadie is American, and the series is 52 episodes long, so I had to make sure the accent was right!
 That was a really exciting challenge.
 I had never done animation voicing before and it was a real learning curve – I was so lucky to be surrounded by such pros in the rest of the cast who I could learn from!
 I love how freeing voiceover is.
 Especially a show about a magical wizard; every episode is a fantasy world and it’s always fun to escape reality that way!

 The show is being released this month in the UK on POP channel, what can children expect from the series?

 Fun, adventure, friendship!
 And maybe a love triangle.
 Haha!

 You’re in the upcoming release of feature film Me, Myself & Di as Araminta, what can you tell us about filming for the role?

 Araminta is such a sweet character.
 I think a highlight for me was the rest of my “family”!
 Wonderful Tyger Drew-Honey, who I’ve known for so many years, playing my brother, and Jenny Funnell was the actress playing my mother.
 We met on set, but she’s one of my closest friends now!
 Some people are just blessings to meet.

 What are you looking forward to for the release?

 It’s a happy film, and I think if there’s anything we need in the world right now, it’s to laugh and feel good!
 I hope it leaves people with a smile on their face 😃.